-Our school, Kirtland Community College, was named in honor of the endangered Kirtland's warbler by its first board of trustees back in 1966 because our main campus sits in the middle of the tiny songbird's nesting area.
+Our school, Kirtland Community College, was named in honor of the endangered Kirtland's warbler by its first board of trustees back in 1966 because the original campus sat in the middle of the tiny songbird's nesting area.

 The library staff welcomes you to visit us if you are looking for additional specific and detailed information on the Kirtland's warbler.
-We are located at 10755 North St. Helen Road, Roscommon, MI 48653.
+We are located at 4800 West Four-Mile Road, Grayling, MI, 49738.

-And within this LibGuide you'll find relevant links, books and articles on the Kirtland's warbler, which was saved from extinction over the past 40 or so years.
+And within this LibGuide you'll find relevant links, books and articles on the Kirtland's warbler, which has been saved from extinction.

 (Photo by Ron Austing.
 Used with permission of Phil Huber, USFS Huron-Manistee National Forests)